turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

   clear in the dom.

 [Learn more about the extensive list of properties and states available in the documentation](https://msdn.microsoft.com/en-us/library/hh801958(v=vs.85).aspx).

+## Your Turn

+What is a role?

+When do you not need to use a role?

+What is state?

+What are properties?

 ## Video ##